- 1. Degree and Certificates

 - The impersonation of a candidate at presentations, exercises, tests or an examination.
 This includes logging onto any electronic course management tool or program (e.g. Moodle, Black Board, etc.) using someone else’s login and password.

-- Using the work of others and attempting to present it as original thought, prose or work.
-This includes failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution;
+- Using the work of others, including generative AI content, and attempting to present it as original thought, prose or work.
+This includes failure to appropriately acknowledge a source, (including AI content and the use of generative AI to generate content), misrepresentation of cited work, and misuse of quotation marks or attribution;

 - Failure to acknowledge adequately collaboration or outside assistance and;